jsfenfen/covid_hospitals_demographics/README.md

 ### Major lines versus subscripted lines

 CMS documentation describes major lines in Worksheet 3 part 1; they end in '00'.
 For instance, ICU beds in theory are given by line '00800'.
 However, CMS appears to tolerate "subscripted" lines with values other than '00800'.
 There's no standard as to what these mean; some hospitals might use 801 to mean neonatal intensive care unit beds, whereas others might use it to mean pediatric intensive care unit beds.
-After five emails with RESDAC, I believe there is no way to link the "subscripted" line descriptions with their values.
+If you're interested in what each nonstandard unit means, these are listed in the [extra_line_units.csv](https://github.com/jsfenfen/covid_hospitals_demographics/blob/master/data/processed/extra_line_units.csv) with the unit name given in the unit\_name column.
+There's also a unit\_type column that is our best guess of whether a unit is an Infant/Neonatal bed (listed as "NEO") or a pediatric bed ("PED").

-To simplify summing beds, we've summed all additional units into 00N99 rows.
-In other words, 00800 is listed as icu\_beds\_800 but any other units matching 008\d\d will be summed into extra\_beds\_0899.
-This does allow the possibility of "overcounting"--neonatal beds are unlikely to be useful in fighting the coronavirus--but it appears that some hospitals have chosen to break out all of their 00800 lines into subscripts, so it's better to overcount than leave them out entirely.
+To simplify summing beds, we've summed all additional units into 00N99 rows broken out by adult units and pediatric or infant units.
+In other words, 00800 is listed as icu\_beds\_800 but any other adult units matching 008\d\d will be summed into extra\_beds\_0899\_adult and any infant or pediatric units will be summed into extra\_beds\_0899\_infped.

-The last caveat is that some hospitals report icu\_bed\_days despite not reporting icu beds.
-This could happen if icu beds are added late in the reporting period, although it could also be a mistake.
-If this flag is true, consider the possiblity that ICU beds are present, they just haven't been reported.

 ### Bed utilization

 CMS requires hospitals to report overall bed utilization in the form of days for the same lines as beds.
 The same format of summation is used: 00800 for icu beds listed as 00800; and 00899 for the sum of 00801, 00802, 00803, etc.

-Bed utilization is given for all\_icu\_beds and subtotal\_acute\_beds.
+Bed utilization is given for all\_adult\_icu\_beds and subtotal\_acute\_beds.
 It's a percentage of days\_in\_period that the beds were full for each reported line.

 Observation bed days are not used in utilization calculations.